Operation Magic Carpet (Yemen): Background

-Various groups of Yemenite Jews have been immigrating to Palestine since 1881.
-In 1924 the ruler of (northern) Yemen, Imam Yahya, officially forbade Jewish immigration to Palestine, but in practice still allowed traveling through the British colony of Aden.
-By the start of World War II, there were some 28,000 Jews of Yemenite descent in Palestine.
-A group of roughly 5,000 was stuck in Aden since 1945 and was only allowed into Israel in 1948.
+Since 1881, there had been an influx of Yemenite Jews to Mandatory Palestine in intermittent waves of immigration.
+In 1924, the Yemeni king Imam Yahya officially forbade Jewish emigration, but the population was able to circumvent this restriction by going through the British-ruled Aden Colony.
+At the beginning of World War II, there were some 28,000 Yemenite Jews among the Yishuv.
+A group of around 5,000 Jews were stuck in Aden since 1945 and only allowed to immigrate in 1948.